 Adaptogens, the buzzword you hear and see people adding to smoothies, baked goods, rituals and so much more.
 So, what are they?
 You’re about to find out the what, when and why behind adaptogens.
 Pst, there’s a giveaway involved.
+Grab your own copy of my Hormone Loving Kitchen Detox Guide (for free!).

 First, let me remind you, this information is not medical advice or in place of medical advice.
 I recommend you consult with a naturopath, herbalist or nutrition professional (like myself) before adding any powerful herbs into your life.